Exlabs/terraform-aws-ecs-secrets-manager/README.md

 }
 ```

-After `terraform apply` you have to go to the AWS Console SecretsManager dashboard, select created secret and set values by creating a key-value pair for each defined secret name.
+After `terraform apply` you have to go to the AWS Console SecretsManager dashboard, select created secret and set values by creating a key-value pair for each defined key name.

 ## Providers